microsoftgraph/dotnetcore-console-sample/day28-webhooks/README.md

 1. You will see another api request to the NotificationsController with an http 202 result and some information logged to the console.
     ![Screenshot of notification request in ngrok](Images/ngrok-03.png)

 This completes the exercise to set up a Web API for registering subscriptions and handing notifications.
-The overall flow and chain of actions shown here is the same pattern no matter what notifications you wish to recieve or which language you use to implement your solution.
+The overall flow and chain of actions shown here is the same pattern no matter what notifications you wish to receive or which language you use to implement your solution.